sentenz/convention/internal/about/software-analysis.md

 > NOTE License compliance analysis is important to ensure legal and ethical usage of third-party and open-source components.
 Non-compliance with software licenses can result in legal issues, reputational damage, and complications in software distribution.

-Elements of License Compliance Analysis:
+Features of License Compliance Analysis:

 1. License Identification